sandu-motelica/ML-Energy-Prediction/README.md

 ## Contribution

 This project is developed for educational purposes.
+Suggestions for improvements or additional analyses are welcome.